xuzmocode4-325/xuzmocode4-325/README.md

 - 👋 Hi, I’m @xuzmocode4-325
-- 👀 I’m interested in art, design and philosophy and sustainability.
+- 👀 I’m interested in art, design, philosophy and sustainability.
 - 🌱 I use my spare time to learn HTML, CSS and JavaScript for fullstack web development.
 - ✨ I'm currently an intern data scientist studying Python and SQL for machine learning at Explore AI Academy
 - 💞️ I’m looking to collaborate on full-stack data applications for web and mobile.